alptugan/Slidev_Presentations/Sound-Projects-and-Media/COD412_week04-LiveCoding/slides.md

 ---

-# Page 1

-Live Coding?
+# Live Coding?

-Sonic Pi: Textual

-Programming Language
+- Programming practice rather than a language

-Music
+- Music
+- On the fly programming
+- Text-based
+- Node-based

 ---